EndPointCorp/end-point-blog/2012/08/13/hidden-inefficiencies-in-interchange.html.md

 [/search-region]
 ```

-In other words, we search the products table for rows whose column "category" matches an expression (with a single query), and we list all the matches (description only).
-However, this can be inefficient depending on your database implementation: the item-field tag *issues a query* every time it's encountered, which you can see if you "tail" your database log.
-If your item-list contains many different columns from the search result, you'll end up issuing *many* such queries:
+In other words, we search the products table for rows whose column “category” matches an expression (with a single query), and we list all the matches (description only).
+However, this can be inefficient depending on your database implementation: the item-field tag *issues a query* every time it’s encountered, which you can see if you “tail” your database log.
+If your item-list contains many different columns from the search result, you’ll end up issuing *many* such queries:

 ```nohighlight
 [item-list]